Bicycle and motorcycle dynamics: Design criteria

 The effect that the design parameters of a bike have on these modes can be investigated by examining the eigenvalues of the linearized equations of motion.
 For more details on the equations of motion and eigenvalues, see the section on the equations of motion above.
 Some general conclusions that have been drawn are described here.

 The lateral and torsional stiffness of the rear frame and the wheel spindle affects wobble-mode damping substantially.
 Long wheelbase and trail and a flat steering-head angle have been found to increase weave-mode damping.
 Lateral distortion can be countered by locating the front fork torsional axis as low as possible.

 Cornering weave tendencies are amplified by degraded damping of the rear suspension.
 Cornering, camber stiffnesses and relaxation length of the rear tire make the largest contribution to weave damping.
 The same parameters of the front tire have a lesser effect.
 Rear loading also amplifies cornering weave tendencies.
 Rear load assemblies with appropriate stiffness and damping, however, were successful in damping out weave and wobble oscillations.

 One study has shown theoretically that, while a bike leaned in a turn, road undulations can excite the weave mode at high speed or the wobble mode at low speed if either of their frequencies match the vehicle speed and other parameters.
 Excitation of the wobble mode can be mitigated by an effective steering damper and excitation of the weave mode is worse for light riders than for heavy riders.

 Riding on treadmills and rollers

-Riding on a treadmill is theoretically identical to riding on stationary pavement, and physical testing has confirmed this.
+Riding on a treadmill is theoretically identical to riding on stationary pavement (except for air movement), and physical testing has confirmed this.
 Treadmills have been developed specifically for indoor bicycle training.
 Riding on rollers is still under investigation.